anubhavsharma515/rust-collaborative-text-editor/README.md

 2. **Edit Text**: Use the interface to type, modify, or delete markdown content.
 3. **Preview Mode**: Toggle between editing and preview modes to see the rendered markdown.
 4. **Font Size Control**: Modify the font size of the preview section for better readability.
-5. **Text analaysis**: Use the status bar provides real-time information about the current session, such as the number of words, lines and current cursor position.
+5. **Text analaysis**: The status bar at the bottom right corner provides real-time information about the current session, such as the number of words, lines and current cursor position.

 ![MarkdownEditorGIF](assets/markdown_editor.gif)

 ---

 ### File Management
-- **Open File**: Use the `Open File` button to load an existing markdown file for editing.
+- **Open File**: Click the `Open File` button to load an existing markdown file for editing.
 - **Save File**: Save your work using the `Save File` button during the session.

 ![FileManagementGIF](assets/file_management.gif)